 Instructions for updating the model based on your device parameters

-- The simulation was performed with the material 5CB-Li, that is commonly used for nematic liquid crystal.
-The desired material can easily be selected in the model properties
+- In the 1st case, the simulation was performed with the material 5CB-Li, that is commonly used for nematic liquid crystal, while in the 2nd case a new material was created.
+In similar fashion, the desired material can easily be selected from or created in the Material Database.

 Taking the Model Further